Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 There are similar cases, not just among poor Malays but also among many displaced Indian plantation workers.

 Access and inclusion are the keys to empowering the poor.
-It is not through handouts but by being shown the way to a better life that these families can break the cycle of .
+It is not through handouts but by being shown the way to a better life that these families can break the cycle of poverty.

 Why are the cries of the poor not heard or entertained?
-Is there some form of because they are poor or powerless?
-Why is this so when so much are being set aside, both by the public and private sector?
+Is there some form of discrimination because they are poor or powerless?
+Why is this so when so much funds are being set aside, both by the public and private sector?

 Suhakam calls on the relevant public sector agencies, especially the Welfare Department and the social-development section of Kuala Lumpur City Hall, to review this situation and ensure that these poor families in Taman Sentul Utama are not further marginalised.